Skip to main content

 Design Features of a Japanese Trowel

 The appeal of these tools comes from the quality of the materials, the diverse selection, and the overall pleasing proportions and design.
 There are a host of trowels still made in the traditional fashion by blacksmiths with decades of experience.
 Japanese trowels are often quite comfortable to hold and use compared to the typical American trowel with its beefy, clunky handle.
 (My hand instantly cramps if a trowel handle is too large.
-I’ve not had that problem with the Japanese trowels in my toolkit.)
+I’ve not had that problem with the Japanese trowels in my collection.)

 The ubiquitous pointed tip trowel is also very versatile, allowing the builder to approach corners and other challenging sections of wall with greater ease.
 There are shapes and profiles for every possible plastering scenario you could possibly imagine — inside corners, outside corners, tiny sculptural elements…